drips-network/contracts/README.md

-# Radicle Drips Hub Contracts
+# Radicle Drips protocol V2 smart contracts

-Radicle Drips Hub is the smart contract running the drips and splits ecosystem.
+Radicle Drips is an EVM blockchain protocol for streaming and splitting ERC-20 tokens.

-## Getting started
+See [docs](https://docs.drips.network) for a high-level introduction and documentation.

+# Development
 Radicle Drips Hub uses [Foundry](https://github.com/foundry-rs/foundry) for development.
 You can install it using [foundryup](https://github.com/foundry-rs/foundry#installation).
 Then, run the following command to install the dependencies: